 It is possible to access marked scripts.
 You will be required to speak to the Exams Officer and pay a fee for each subject/paper prior to the papers being ordered.
 Full details of post results services will be included in the envelope issued on results day.
 Any post results services must be requested by the student and forms completed by them.
 If the school wishes to access a script, students will be asked to provide written permission and can reject this request.

 How should fees be paid?

 Where students are requesting a service that incurs a charge, payments should be accompanied by a completed form and handed either to the Exams Officer or to school reception.
-Cheques should be made payable to Marshland High School.

 When do students receive certificates?